 30 Days to Understanding the Bible*

 Written by Max Anders.
 In just fifteen minutes a day, you’ll learn the Bible’s key people, events, and doctrines to get more out of God’s Word.
-30 Days to Understanding the Bible is a simple-to-use, straightforward guide has been recommended by Bible teachers and pastors for thirty years.
+30 Days to Understanding the Bible is a simple-to-use, straightforward guide that Bible teachers and pastors have recommended for thirty years.
 I learn something new every time I pick it up.

 Scripture Keys for Kingdom Living*